-What is bi-curiosity?
+What is bi-curious?

 Am I bi-curious?

-While it’s totally normal to experience bi-curiosity, though, it’s not always easy to know what to do about it – especially if you’ve got a crush on a friend, or you’re surrounded by people who might not understand.
-“After having been brought up in a conservative background, I was very reluctant to think that I was anything but straight,” says James Harrison, 22.
-James dated girls at school, but gradually began to realise that he fancied guys as well.
 “I used to rationalise being attracted to men to myself by claiming that I was ‘admiring their style, clothes, etc’,” he explains.
 But it wasn’t until university that James felt able to explore his sexuality further in a safe environment.
-Now, he’s set up Bisexual Butterfly, a charitable organisation that helps change perceptions about bisexuality.
+He later set up Bisexual Butterfly, a charitable organisation that helps change perceptions about bisexuality.

 It’s OK to be curious

-Coming out as bi-sexual
+Coming out as bisexual

 Treat others with respect

 “None of these views are true,” says James Harrison.
-“I can’t deny that they may be correct in some circumstances, but in the main a bisexual is no more promiscuous or confused than the next person.”
-But don’t reinforce negative stereotypes.
-If you’re out to explore your sexuality, beware of treating people as experiments.
-It might be a learning experience or just a bit of fun for you, but don’t lead people on, and be aware that gay relationships can be just as complicated and emotionally charged as straight ones.
+“I can’t deny that they may be correct in some circumstances, but 99% of the time a bisexual is no more promiscuous or confused than the next person.”

 Be your own person